-- (1) Discuss your areas of interest with your teacher and outline a proposal; - (2) Determine whether you wish to spend one, two, three, four or five days per week on independent study; - (3) After your plan has been devised, secure the approval of your teacher, counselor, administrator and parent and file a copy of the proposal with your counselor and assistant principal for final approval.
+- 1. Discuss your areas of interest with your teacher and outline a proposal; - 2.
+Determine whether you wish to spend one, two, three, four or five days per week on independent study; - 3.
+After your plan has been devised, secure the approval of your teacher, counselor, and parent.
+Final approval must include the department supervisor and grade level administrator.
+A copy of the proposal and approvals must be on file with your counselor.